controlplaneio-fluxcd/distribution/docs/operator/index.md

 The [Flux Operator](https://github.com/controlplaneio-fluxcd/flux-operator)
 is a Kubernetes CRD controller that manages the lifecycle of CNCF Flux and the ControlPlane enterprise distribution.
+The operator provides first-class support for running Flux in production on OpenShift, Amazon EKS, Azure AKS and Google GKE.

 ## Features